My name is Rick and this is my story about Drugs for Parkinson's

-my wifes retirement and we have leins against our home as well as a large amount of credit card debt.
+my wifes retirement and we have had to refinance our home and have 10's of thousands on credit cards.

 Then it came, like a theif in the night and took away what we had worked so hard for in no time at all.